JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

     * It can be helpful to develop a better **mindset** for yourself, improve the behaviour and other aspects of your every day life, whether it be in the workplace or at home.
-    * A bit more of a positive outlook on life can be achieved simply by changing the way you think about things and the behaviour that is shown we approaching different situations
+    * A bit more of a positive outlook on life can be achieved simply by changing the way you think about things and the behaviour that is shown when approaching different situations

 * **NPL** in the **Workplace**
     * NLP provides you with the ability to improve your communication and reverse